-For recording viewing policies, the "OR" logical operator is used both between items within a rule criterion and between separate rule criteria.
+The "OR" logical operator is used both between items within a rule criterion and between separate rule criteria.

 If you leave the rule criteria unspecified, the viewer specified earlier has no recordings to view.

 10. Follow the wizard to complete the configuration.